cleesmith/python_learning/README.md

 Read that as **fork**, but it still looks useful if one remains mindful of the consequences of launching too many children.
-Of course, there's always one child which fails to launch ;)
+Of course, there's always one child who fails to launch ;)

 ### picamera